scenariomartin/EnglishWords/words.md

 	   strain 3
 	 restrain
 	constrain
-tremble nu ,they felt the earth tremble beneath their feet. shiver 1
+tremble 1nu ,they felt the earth tremble beneath their feet. shiver 1